Mr0cket/Steam-Account-Switcher/README.md

 Instructions:
 1. Download the release to an easy to access location.
-2. Right Click -> Edit 'Steam Account Switcher.cmd' in a code/text editor (notepad is fine).
+2. Edit 'Steam Account Switcher.cmd' in a code/text editor (notepad is fine).
 3. Replace 'mainName' and 'altName' with the usernames of your Main and Alt steam accounts. save the changes.
 3. Run the script.